 Research and locate these and other ancient trade routes.
 What products were traded?
 What methods of transportation were available?
 When were these routes used?

-Use Crayola® Washable Markers to draw a map covering several trade route areas on white posterboard.
-Use a Peters Projection map as a reference to make sure your areas are accurately sized.
+Ask students to use Crayola® Washable Markers to draw a map covering several trade route areas on white poster board.

 With different colors of yarn, diagram each trade route you researched.
 Include a key to identify the yarn color used for each trade route, dates the routes were used, and the map's scale.

 Shape Crayola Model Magic into replicas of some of the trade goods.
 Cover your art area with newspaper.
 Paint the items in authentic colors with Crayola Tempera and Paint Brushes.
 Dry.

 Draw other trade goods with Crayola Crayons and Colored Pencils on fabric scraps or paper.
 Cut them out with Crayola Scissors.

 Use Crayola School Glue to attach your trade goods to your Trade Route Timeline.
 Dry.